Thant998/loruki-website/README.md

 # Loruki-Website

-> This is a fake cloud hosting website project build using modern HTML & CSS techniques.
+> This is a fake cloud hosting website project build using modern HTML & CSS techniques

-> This project is a part of course taught by (https://www.traversymedia.com/).
+> This project is a part of course taught by (https://www.traversymedia.com/)

 [Live Project](https://kunalbagnial.github.io/loruki-website/)
 ![loruki website](/images/screenshot.png)